kushalkolar/MESmerize/source/Overview.rst

 CaImAn modules
 ^^^^^^^^^^^^^^

 Mesmerize contains front-end GUI modules for the extremely useful and versatile CaImAn library.
-This makes it very easy for users to make use of the library without writing a single line of code.
+This makes it very easy for users without a programming background to use the library.

 **CaImAn Elastic Motion Correction**

 .. image:: ./imgs/Overview/motion_correction.png
    :target: ./imgs/Overview/motion_correction.png
-   :alt: alt text
+   :alt: mot cor

 **CNMFE**